Got compaction? These clay-busting plants penetrate heavy soil to leave it loosened, aerated, and enriched. Jumpstart a regenerative garden ecology.

 Use the following annual plants as a cover crop in vegetable beds that need a rest or a boost.
 Or interplant them among crops to create compost in place.

-These clay-busters can also act as soil-healing placeholders in areas slated for perennial gardens.
+These clay-busters can also act as soil-healing placeholders in areas slated for future annual or perennial gardens.

 In fact, all of the following plants are commonly sown in the understory of food forests and fruit tree guilds.
-Let them self-sow to be semi-permanent wild sources of chop-and-drop mulch.
+Let them self-sow to become semi-permanent sources of chop-and-drop mulch.
 It’s an easy way to generate compost in place and build soil without the labor!

 While some of these plants have taproots (also called spike roots), others have dense, fibrous roots.
 What they all have in common is a vigorous growth habit that persists even when the going is tough.